 A founder’s skill is knowing how to recognize new patterns and to pivot on a dime.
 At times the pattern is noise, and the vision turns out to be a hallucination.
 Knowing how to sort between vision and hallucination can avoid chaos inside your startup.

 Yuri, one of my ex students started a big-data analytics company last year.
 He turned his PhD thesis into a killer product, got it funded and now was CEO of a company of 30.
+It was great to watch him embrace the spirit and practice of customer development.
+He was constantly in front of customers, listening, selling, installing and learning.

 An amazing TED talk by Regina Dugan, director of DARPA.
 Certainly worth a watch if you can spare the time.